ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part10_aws_deployment.md

 ## Install packages with apt

-Now that the server and and the server's installed packages are up-to-date, we can install the packages we need to get the Django app up and running.
+Now that the server and the server's installed packages are up-to-date, we can install the packages we need to get the Django app up and running.
 Run the following commands:

 ```text
 $ sudo apt-get install python-pip python-dev nginx git tree curl wget
 ```

 Type ```y``` to confirm the installation.
-After the packages are installed, run ```apt-get upgrade``` again to make sure the packages we installed are up-to-date.
+After the packages are installed, run ```apt-get upgrade``` again to make sure the packages we installed are all up-to-date.

 ```text
 $ sudo apt-get upgrade